joaquinponzone/weather-app/README.md

 Simple Weather App consumig data from external API

-before run :
+to run :
 > npm install

-to run :
+and :
 > npm start